bojan-vujic/WebSocket_-_Binance/README.md

 ##### **Trade streams**

 Similar to the candlestick streams, upon the button click it will start the websocket streaming the real-time data from binance api and also generate the chart with current price (area shaded) and minimal price that you set within input settings.
-Once the current price is above the minimal price, the minimal price div will be collored green and a short harph sound will be played, indicating that you can for instance start traging.
+Once the current price is above the minimal price, the minimal price div will be collored green and a short harph sound will be played, indicating that you can for instance start trading.

 <img width="700" src="imgs/img-5.png" />